Camille Callison

 Camille Callison (born c.
 1964) is an Indigenous librarian, archivist, academic, and cultural activist who is a member of the Tsesk iye (Crow) Clan of the Tahltan Nation in what is now known as British Columbia, Canada.
-She is the University Librarian at the University of the Fraser Valley in Abbotsford.
+She is the university librarian at the University of the Fraser Valley in Abbotsford.
 Callison is an advocate for the rights of Indigenous peoples and knowledge, particularly as these rights intersect with GLAM institutions.
-Callison is actively involved across local, national, and international professional associations related to the library and informational needs of Indigenous peoples, including in her role as co-lead of the National Indigenous Knowledge and Language Alliance (NIKLA).
+Callison is actively involved across local, national, and international professional associations related to the library and informational needs of Indigenous peoples.
+She previously served as co-lead of the National Indigenous Knowledge and Language Alliance (NIKLA), though she is no longer affiliated with the organization.

 Education

 Callison earned her BA in Anthropology in 2003 and her MLIS with a First Nations Concentration in 2005, from the University of British Columbia.
 She was mentored by Dr. Gene Joseph, founding librarian of the Xwi7xwa Library.
 She is a PhD Candidate studying anthropology, with a focus on Indigenous knowledge, through the University of Manitoba.